jacobmarks/jacobmarks.github.io/_pages/about.md

   - /about.html
 ---

-Member of Technical Staff at Liquid AI
+Head of Data at Liquid AI

 In 2022, I completed my Ph.D. in Physics from Stanford, where I conducted theoretical and computational research in symmetry protected topology under Tom Devereaux and Xiaoliang Qi.